Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 We absolutely love these Shrimp and Summer Veggie Foil Packets for camping!
 They’re one of our go-to meals when we want something that feels a bit fancy but requires minimal effort.

-The beauty of these packets is their simplicity.
-We just toss shrimp, zucchini, corn and our favorite veggies with some seasonings, wrap them in foil, and they’re ready to cook when we are.
+They’re so simple.
+We just toss shrimp, zucchini, corn, and whatever veggies we have with some seasonings, wrap them in foil, and they’re ready to cook when we are.

-Cooking couldn’t be easier!
-We simply place the packets on the campfire grill for about 10-12 minutes.
-Don’t have a campfire?
-No problem!
-These versatile packets can be baked in an oven if you’re in an RV or cabin with kitchen facilities.
+Cooking is a breeze—just set the packets on the campfire grill for about 10-12 minutes.
+No campfire?
+That’s fine.
+These work in an oven if you’re in an RV or cabin with a kitchen.

-We love the coconut-lime marinade version for a tropical twist, but a simple garlic butter sauce works wonderfully too.
-The packets create perfect little steam chambers that infuse everything with amazing flavor.
+We’re big fans of the coconut-lime marinade for a tropical twist, but a quick garlic butter sauce is always a win.
+The packets create steam chambers that infuse everything with flavor.

 Shrimp and Summer Veggie Foil Packets Recipe